Newms34/conkr/README.md

 For now, just look at the pretty countries.
 Soon there'll actually be stuff to do.

 ##Server
 The server runs on a full JavaScript stack.
-As of right now, it does *not* use a database, but I'll probably use that eventually to store games in progress
+This includes MongoDB as the database, Express.js as the server software, Angular (1.x) for the front end, and Node.js for the back end.
+By their powers combined, they form Captain MEAN-stack.

 ##Technical Stuff
 Conkr uses (or *will* use) the following technologies: